curtischong/torch-sim/docs/dev/add_model.md

 We are also happy for developers to implement model interfaces in their own codebases.
-Steps 1 & 2 should still be followed to ensure the model implementation is compatible with the rest of torch-sim.
+Steps 1 & 2 should still be followed to ensure the model implementation is compatible with the rest of TorchSim.